 Take the bowl off the water, then stir in 330g sugar.
 Stir the eggs in one at a time, until fully incorporated each time.
 Add the flour mixture and mix just until combined.

 Pour the brownie batter into your prepared tin and smooth the top.
 Bake for 35-40 minutes, or until a toothpick inserted into the middle comes out moist, with maybe a few crumbs, but is otherwise clean.
 Let cool fully in the pan, then lift out and cut as desired, reserving 225g for crumbling into the ice cream.
 (Note: these brownies are on the cakier side, but they actually get better and more fudgy as the days go by, so if you’re looking to eat the rest out of hand, I advise eating them the following day for best results).

 Whisk the egg yolks lightly just to break them up.
 Whisk in half the sugar (6 tbsp), then set aside.

 Pour the custard through a fine-mesh strainer into the bowl containing the peanut butter.
-Stir the peanut butter into the custard (if you have to use a whisk don’t whisk too quickly).
+Stir the peanut butter into the custard (if you have to use a whisk, don’t whisk too quickly).
 Make sure the ice bath is cold enough, then stir occasionally until completely cool.
-Cover the bowl and chill in the refrigerator for at least 2 hours.
+Cover the bowl and chill in the refrigerator for at least 2 hours or overnight.